TranXuanHoang/Electron/05-hot-reload/README.md

 * Provides an example of downloading file into local machine
 * Opening dialogs for opening/saving files and showing message box
 * Popup a context menu when right clicking on the app window
+* App looks into the power event to act accordingly

 The project source code is set up to use the following npm dependencies